michaelbolanos/ansible-install/README.md

 sudo apt update && sudo apt install -y ansible
 ```

-You can now create an Ansible inventory file and start managing your machines!
+You can now create an Ansible inventory file and start managing your machines

 ---

-## 🤝 Contributing
-Pull requests are welcome!
-If you find any issues or want to enhance this setup, feel free to submit a PR.

----

-## 📜 License
-This project is licensed under the MIT License.

 ---